 Ever felt stuck because of your bad habits or addictions?
-Then this book is for you.
+Then this book (The Power of Habit) is for you.
 The book will provide you the real reasons we develop bad habits & addictions, and how to make immediate changes for positive results.

 Decisions vs Habits